demetr25/it_infr/backup_sla.md

 - Store backups for 30 days

 ### Usability Checks:
-- Regul1ar automated checks of backup integrity and consistency.
+- Regular checks of backup integrity and consistency.

 ### Restoration Criteria:
   Backup should be restored in the event of: